Lightning Fill In The Blank

 (LAUGHTER)

-KURTIS: Well, he had six right for 12 more points.
-That means, with 16, he's the champion this week.
+KURTIS: Well, she did very well - seven right for 14 more points.
+That means with 17, she is this week's champion.
+Squeaked one out.